zamora-carlos/TodoApp-Backend/README.md

 # TodoApp API

 This project is a Todo REST API built with Java and Spring Boot.
-It provides common endpoints to manage todos and other features such as pagination with filtering, sorting, and marking tasks as done/undone.
+It provides common endpoints to manage to-dos and other features such as pagination with filtering, sorting, and marking tasks as done/undone.

 ---